Ashu20222/analysis-of-customer-data-from-a-bank-marketing-campaign-mongodb/README.md

-# analysis-of-customer data from a bank marketing campaign-mongodb
+# Analysis-of-customer data from a bank marketing campaign-mongodb

 The fields in this dataset are as follows